proofcarryingdata/zupass/packages/passport-interface/README.md

 ### Adding a PCD to the passport

-You can generate a PCD and add it to the passport.
+You can generate a PCD and add it to the passport with [`constructPassportPcdProveAndAddRequestUrl`](https://docs.pcd.team/functions/_pcd_passport_interface.constructPassportPcdProveAndAddRequestUrl.html).

 ```typescript
 import { EdDSAPCDPackage } from "@pcd/eddsa-pcd"